rdtill/JHU_DS__Coursera_Capstone/ref_dat/README.txt

+#Profanity Data
-data from prof_en.txt was found from the below repo.
+Data from prof_en.txt was found in the below repo.

 https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words